QIAseq miRNA

 • The sample diversity is intrinsically low

-• No worries, these can be identified checking the UMIs
+• No worries, these can be identified using the UMIs

 • The yields of the library prep could be insufficient when the input is <1 ng: